jon-mil-92/DisplayHotKeys/README.md

 #### Refresh App

-If you have created a custom display mode while the app is running, there is a "Refresh App" button that will refresh the app to reflect the new display mode.
+If you have created a custom display mode while the application is running, there is a "Refresh App" button that will refresh the application to reflect the new display mode.

 #### Clear All Slots